GTeru/aws_studies_obsidian/RDS/Amazon Aurora.md

 - Postgres and MySQL are both supported as Aurora DB (driver will work as if Aurora was a Postgres or MySQL database)
 - Cloud optimized (5x performance improvement over MySQL on RDS, 3x performance of Postgres on RDS)
 - Automatic vertical storage scaling, with steps of __10GB__, up to __128TB__
-- Can have up to 15 [[RDS Read Replicas]] and replication process is faster than MySQL (sub 10ms replica lag)
+- Can have up to 15 [[Read Replicas]] and replication process is faster than MySQL (sub 10ms replica lag)
 - Failover is instantaneous
 - Aurora costs more than RDS (20% more) - but it's more efficient